 When a young women is rescued from human trafficking, the road to recovery is a long and challenging one for many – emotionally scared and broken from un-imaginable abuse.
 This is where the “Blessed” program of HONOR steps in to fill a gap most NGO’s are unwilling to journey into.
 It’s tough, long work filled with lots of heart-break.
 However, it’s a journey all girls need to go through – and they need support.
 What happens for each girl broken from victimization is different from the next.
 And, it’s a path to recovery that may take 12 – 18 months.
 Sometimes longer.
 Their support for their recovery starts with:

 - Physical support by way of housing, daily food and basic personal needs.
 Our “trainees” are integrated into a safe and supportive home (called “Blessed House”) with full-time on-site care and support available when needed.
 Eventually, trainees move into their own independent housing to continue their path back to independence.
-At time of writing, 28 women are receiving this support.

 - Emotional support with help from professionally trained counselors and social workers.